scribe-security/docs/docs/platforms/overview.md

 The option `--exclude.repository_tags` allows for specifying DockerHub tags to exclude from the evidence collection.

-The option `--namespace.many` enables the export of a separate evidence for each namespaces.
+The option `--namespace.many` enables the export of separate evidence for each namespace, defaulting to true.

-The option `--repository.many` controls the export of a separate evidence for each repository.
+The option `--repository.many` controls the export of separate evidence for each repository, defaulting to true.

 The option `--default_product_key_strategy` sets the strategy for overriding product keys with "mapping" as the default and only option.